startups.md

 Trade-offs

-Zoho’s suite breadth boosts CRM - tight with Books/Desk/Analytics for multi-tool startups.
+Zoho’s suite breadth extends CRM capabilities - integrates tightly with Books, Desk, and Analytics for multi-tool startups.

 Strengths